 - Mains Exam (Descriptive)

 - Interview (Viva-voce) Familiarize yourself with the syllabus, exam weightage, and previous years’ cut-off marks.
-Break down the topics for Prelims, Mains, and Viva-voce to identify which subjects require more attention.
+Break down the topics for Prelims, Mains, and viva voce to identify which subjects require more attention.

 Create a Subject-Wise Timeline